 The pain may be very real to them, but some patients may exaggerate just how severe the pain is to receive prescriptions.
 If a person walks into an office just fine but describes the pain that is so severe it is debilitating, this could indicate an exaggeration.

-It’s essential to avoid accusing a person of drug-seeking behavior if you do not have any valid proof of this.
+It’s essential to avoid accusing a person of this behavior if you do not have any valid proof of it.
 Doctors will often encourage other treatments and not offer pain medications as an option.
 A person who refuses these other options may need to seek out addiction treatment instead.

 It’s also important to look at their history and to judge from their past experiences what has happened to put them in this position.
-For example, if a person has chronic pain, it is likely due to an older injury or illness.
-Chronic pain may warrant medications to treat it, but it is very common for a person with this type of pain to be accused of drug-seeking behavior.
+For example, if a person has chronic, long-term pain, it is likely due to an older injury or illness.
+Chronic pain may warrant medications to treat it, but it is very common for a person with this type of pain to be accused of seeking drugs.

 In these situations, a look back at a person’s medical history can give a doctor more information about what is happening and why.
 With so many people becoming addicted to pain medications through no real fault of their own, it is important to provide your patient with the best level of care possible.